flancian/garden/agora pkg chapter.md

 To put simply, an Agora optimistically defines equivalence classes with good intention.
 Later we will cover two hypotheses associated with this being an optimal default policy.

-In an Agora, long form text and outlines can be interpreted as volunteered heterarchies encoding relationships between named [[entities]] at different levels.
+In an Agora, both long form text and outlines in [[Agora Protocol]] are by default interpreted as volunteered heterarchies encoding relationships between named [[entities]] at different levels.

-Note that outlines plus [[linking]] seem sufficient to encode thoughts and structure of arbitrary complexity in a human readable way.
-In the opinion of the author this structure is sufficient to encode a [[hypergraph]] in a human friendly way, which might do away with the need for programmatically generated [[block references]][^blockrefs].
+Outlines plus [[linking]] seem sufficient to encode thoughts and structure of arbitrary complexity in a human readable way.
+In the opinion of the author this seems sufficient to encode a [[hypergraph]] in a human friendly way, which might do away with the need for programmatically generated [[block references]][^blockrefs].
+See [[Technical Specifications]] below for more.

 [^blockrefs]: Hypothesis: [[Block References]] are suboptimal as [[cognitive devices]] due to being [[competitive]], whereas user generated IDs and encoded structure can be [[complementary]].